evshary/cheat-sheet/Linux/packages/apt.md

   apt autoclean
   ```

-* Check the content of certain package
+* Check the content of a certain package

   ```bash
   apt download <PACKAGES>